Now Available: The GTmetrix MCP

 How to minimize main-thread work?

-Minimizing main-thread work should be one of the foremost goals in your development workflow.
+Minimizing main-thread work is a high impact audit within the context of your site performance, and should be one of the foremost goals in your development workflow.

 Main-thread work can largely be minimized by: